rehierl/abstract-properties/readme.md

 - the resulting node orders allow to define types of scopes, which in turn allow to define types of properties
 - only 4 types of properties are possible
+- the big issue is with inconsistent scopes
 - only 3 types make sense in the context of a tag-based syntax
-- the bit issue therefore is with inconsistent scopes
+- the big issue is with the general awareness of partial orders, or more accurately .. the lack of it .. i.e. in general unaware

 this is as serious as it can get
 - this is an issue of significant importance